packman1783/packman1783/README.md

 ## About me:
-I am a beginner Java developer, at the moment i am actively improving my qualifications by reading professional literature and taking courses at the Hexlet online school, trying to be interested in new products in the field of IT as well as those related to JAVA, in order to find a full-time job or internship in my field
+I am a beginner Java developer, at the moment i am actively improving my qualifications by reading professional literature and taking courses, trying to be interested in new products in the field of IT as well as those related to JAVA, in order to find a full-time job or internship in my field

 ## Portfolio